What is Arson?

 Many states classify arson crimes into different categories or degrees.
 More serious categories or degrees of arson will result in stricter punishments.
 Setting fire to an occupied building, for instance, can result in a more severe arson charge than setting fire to an abandoned barn in the countryside.

 Arson is investigated by elite law enforcement units using the most advanced chemical analyses to locate the point of origin of a fire.
 Law enforcement can take months or years to fully investigate before a case is charged.
 Law enforcement looks at the motivation behind the crime of arson.
 Arson occurs in domestic violence cases, to hide another crime including murder and for financial gain.

 In many instances, people will engage in arson to commit insurance fraud and get quick money.
 Indeed, a person who sets fire to their own property can face arson charges.
 For example, assume Alice has a $1 million fire insurance policy on a falling apart building that would be worth half of that if she tried to sell it.
 If Bob burns the warehouse down and then tries to collect the proceeds of the insurance policy, Bob can be found guilty of both arson and insurance fraud.

 Defending yourself against a criminal charge can be nerve-racking.
-For a charge as serious as arson, the range of sentences can be from probation to 20 years or more!
+For a charge as serious as arson, the sentence can range from probation to 20 years or more in prison.
 No individual defendant can be expected to understand the full ramifications of every charge and every defense to a criminal case without a good criminal defense attorney.
-So if you're being investigated or charged with a crime, you'd be wise to seek out a free case evaluation from a criminal defense attorney as soon as possible.
+So if you're being investigated or charged with arson, or any other crime, you'd be wise to contact a skilled criminal defense attorney as soon as possible.